 2. What does health insurance for alternative therapies cost?

-We found our quote increased between just £1 and £3 per month for our 33 year old.
+We found our quote increased between just £3 and £7 per month for our 33-year-old.

 Each insurer has a slightly different definition of what they consider to be an 'alternative' therapy, so inevitably the costs of their cover vary as well.

-Aviva quoted our profile an extra £3 per month for cover that allowed an annual maximum of 10 visits in total to physios, osteopaths, chiropractors or acupuncturists.
+Aviva quoted us around £5 per month more for cover that allowed an annual maximum of 10 visits in total to physios, osteopaths, chiropractors or acupuncturists.
+You can read a review of Aviva health insurance here.
 AXA charged roughly the same amount for similar cover (though do read the documents carefully).

 The prices for different levels of alternative treatment covers as part of a private health insurance policy can be compared using Activequote.com which allows a detailed comparison of health policies online.

 3. What does UK health insurance with outpatient cover cost?

 We found our quote increased between £12 and £31 per month for our 33-year-old.

 Most health insurance policies have a 'basic' or 'core' level of cover that insures you for treatments when you are admitted to hospital - clearly these would tend to include more serious and life-threatening conditions.
 However, these basic levels of cover often do not include any cover for outpatient treatment - i.e. being treated by a hospital, doctor or specialist without admission to or an overnight stay in a hospital.